 I love “Chinese” food.
 I mean the probably-very-far-from-the-real-thing American-style Chinese food, to be clear, dishes like beef and broccoli and the closely related broccoli in garlic sauce.
-When I was in high school, there was this Chinese place, China Pacific, that me and my bestie would go to about every other weekend.
+When I was in high school, there was this Chinese place, Cafe Pacific, that me and my bestie would go to about every other weekend.
+It’s a dark, semi-swanky place with faux leather booths in red, black laquered tables, and artificial ivory carvings.
+I’m sure the staff loved our weekly visits.
+Hey, big spenders! … they probably thought to themselves as they hid in the kitchen, drawing straws over who had to take our order.
 We’d smoke a lot of weed in the parking lot, split an order of pork fried rice, and camp out at our tiny table in the corner for an hour.
 “A good meal at a fair price”, he’d say.
 And it was.
 Only like $3 a piece.
 I’m sure the servers hated us, but if that was the most inconsiderate thing I ever did, then I don’t think it’s so bad.
-Except it wasn’t.
+Except it got worse…

 In college, me and same friend would hit up Suzi’s Chinese Kitchen fairly regularly.
 We were typical students, super broke all the time as it should be.
 Our ordering MO this time was to each get a side of plain steamed rice and a water.
 We’d dress up our rice with the soy sauce and chili paste that were on every table.
 I’d call it an okay meal at a remarkably low price.
 I think they charged a dollar for an order of rice.
 I realize now how obnoxious it probably was, but I honestly don’t remember ever getting the stink-eye from anyone so maybe they didn’t really mind.
 And of course we’d tip the waiter, so really it ended up to $2 each.
 Not a bad deal, still, to go out and feel “fancy”.